John Cartwright (rugby league): Playing career

 At the end of 1996, Cartwright left Penrith to play in England.

 Coaching career

-After he finally retired as a player, John Cartwright became an assistant coach at the Penrith club and the Sydney Roosters.
-In 2000 he was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
+After he finally retired as a player, Cartwright became an assistant coach at the Penrith club and the Sydney Roosters.

 Cartwright began coaching at Penrith as the reserve coach in 2001.
 After a period as assistant to Ricky Stuart at the Sydney Roosters, as well as coaching the United States national rugby league team against the Kangaroos in 2004, Cartwright was appointed the inaugural coach of the Gold Coast Titans after their admission to the National Rugby League.